 Restaurant employees don’t work standard 8 hour shifts.
 There’s split shifts, and OT shifts, and this, in combination of irregular schedules, results in a lot more tracking of actual worked hours.
 Its difficult to keep track of who has taken breaks, or who clocked in late, especially with manual methods of pen and paper.

 The process of tracking hours is far more complicated.
-When you employee 50+ employees, its likely that two to three employees will forget to clock in or out.
+When you employee 50+ employees, it's likely that two to three employees will forget to clock in or out.
 In an industry with a large workforce that’s largely made up of part-time employees, inaccurate time tracking is inevitable.
 It's impossible for manager to keep track of every single employee working.

 If you're a national brand operating in multiple states or provinces, smart scheduling also needs to be taken into consideration as statutory holiday pay can be costly.
+That is why considering a restaurant payroll solution is a smart choice.

 Restaurants are highly driven by seasonality.
 Some months are busier than others; hence staff that were previously listed as part-time can easily be running into full time hours.